 Roller Bearings: Roller bearings have more surface area than ball bearings.
-This property makes them well suited for heavy applications.
-Tapered roller bearings are found in differentials, final drives and transfer shafts.
-Tapered roller bearings require a slight preload.
-Always check with vehicle manufacturer's specifications before setting preload on a tapered roller bearing.
+They require a slight preload and are well suited for heavy applications.
+Manufacturers use them to reduce friction in differentials, final drives, and transfer shafts.
+Check with the vehicle manufacturer's specifications before setting preload on a tapered roller bearing.

-Needle Bearings: Needle bearings consist of small needle like bearings.
-They’re held in a round cylinder by assembly grease.
-Be careful when handling needle bearings, because they're not fastened to the cylinder and easily fall from the carrier.
-Use petroleum jelly or Vaseline to hold the bearings that have fallen from the case.
-Never use white, chassis or bearing grease when installing bearings or washers in a transmission.
+Needle Bearings: Needle bearings consist of small needle-like bearings held in a round cylinder by assembly grease.
+Be careful when handling needle bearings because they're not fastened to the cylinder and can fall from the carrier.
+Use assembly lube, petroleum jelly, or Vaseline to hold and keep them in the case.
+Never use white, chassis, or bearing grease when installing bearings or washers in a transmission.
 These greases do not mix well with automatic transmission fluid.

-Torrington Bearings: A Torrington bearing contains the needle bearings in a cage.
+Torrington Bearings: A Torrington bearing has needle bearings placed in a spoke pattern inside of a thrust washer.
 They're also known as caged needle bearings.
-These bearings are placed in a spoke pattern like a bicycle wheel inside of a thrust washer.
 They reduce friction and control shaft endplay.

 Bushings: Bushings are brass or soft metal cylinder shaped bearings.
-This is because the bushing will wear before the hardened steel shaft.
-These bearings are usually pressed into the transmission case.
-Many transmission bushings contain a small oil hole that must align with the oil passage hole in the case.
+The bushing wears before the hardened steel shaft.
+They're usually pressed into the transmission case and may contain a small oil hole that must align with the oil passage in the case.